nytimes/drone-gke/README.md

 Since the [237.0.0 (2019-03-05) Google Cloud SDK][sdk], the container image contains multiple versions of `kubectl`.
 The corresponding client version that matches the cluster version will be used automatically.
-This follows the minor release support that ([GKE offers](https://cloud.google.com/kubernetes-engine/versioning-and-upgrades)).
+This follows the minor release support that [GKE offers](https://cloud.google.com/kubernetes-engine/versioning-and-upgrades).

 If you want to use a different version, you can specify the version of `kubectl` used with the [`kubectl_version` parameter][version-parameter].